 The Judicial Council is governed by bylaws adopted pursuant to the constitutional provision that the Council shall act "according to rules which it adopts" (Article IV, Section 8).
 The current bylaws are in Appendix B and on the Council's website at www.ajc.state.ak.us.

-The Judicial Council staff currently includes the executive director, administrative attorney, special project coordinator, administrative/fiscal officer, research analyst, and executive secretary.
+The Judicial Council staff currently includes the executive director; administrative attorney; special project coordinator; accounting and payroll specialist; research analyst; and two administrative assistants.